 The Houston (and Texas) Energy Challenge

-The global energy system is undergoing of an era of major disruptive change at the same time as demand increases continue and climate change issues related to energy production are front page news.
+The global energy system is undergoing an era of major disruptive change at the same time as demand increases continue and climate change issues related to energy production are front page news.
 Houston has long been considered the “energy capital of the world,” but questions are emerging about the pace of change in the energy industry and how will the Houston energy ecosystem adapt to these disruptions.

 What role will Houston play in the development and shaping of technologies that are beginning to revolutionize sources of our energy production?
 Are there opportunities for collective action among companies, government and private citizens that can help shape the Houston region’s energy future?